Teacher QTS Qualification

 Who is this course for?

-This Apprenticeship Levy-funded course is ideal for the widest range of suitably qualified candidates including: Teaching Assistants in schools; graduates employed as unqualified teachers; other, non-teaching employees in schools who wish to undertake Initial Teacher Training.
+This Apprenticeship Levy-funded course is ideal for the widest range of suitably qualified candidates including: teaching assistants in schools; graduates employed as unqualified teachers in supervisory or other roles in schools; other, degree-qualified non-teaching employees in schools who wish to undertake Initial Teacher Training.
 All can now achieve QTS through flexible online study while they continue to work in their school.
-In addition, schools or Trusts may use this funded training route to offer Apprentice Teacher roles to attract, recruit and train graduates.
+In addition, schools or trusts may use this funded training route to offer Apprentice Teacher roles to attract, recruit and train graduates.

 Teacher Apprenticeship leading to QTS